 The historic and cultural heritage of Lebanon dates back over six thousand years to the Phoenicians and the subsequent civilizations that were established in or interacted with the Lebanese.
-Throughout its history Lebanon has been a contact center between various cultures and civilizations, which has in the past rendered the Republic a highly cosmopolitan country with a great deal of tourism.
+Throughout its history Lebanon has been a contact center between various cultures and civilizations; this renders the Republic a highly cosmopolitan country enjoying a great deal of tourism.

-According to "The National Survey of Household Living Conditions 2004" survey dated July 7, 2005 (the "Multipurpose Survey") conducted by the CAS, the Ministry of Social Affairs and the UNDP, the number of Lebanon's permanent residents was estimated in 2004 at 3,755,034, 93.40 percent of whom were Lebanese.
-This figure does not include temporary residents such as migrant workers and those residing in the Palestinian camps.
+According to the National Survey of Household Living Conditions 2007 published in 2008 and conducted jointly by the CAS, the Ministry of Social Affairs and the UNDP, the number of Lebanon's permanent residents in 2007 was 3,759,136, of whom 96.2 percent were Lebanese.
+This figure does not include either temporary residents such as migrant workers or residents of Palestinian camps.

-The following table shows the breakdown of population by age in 2004.
+The following table shows the breakdown of population by age in 2007.